Childhood Multiple Endocrine Neoplasia (MEN) Syndromes Treatment (PDQ®): Treatment - Health Professional Information [NCI]

 MEN syndromes are familial disorders characterized by neoplastic changes that affect multiple endocrine organs.[1]
 Changes may include hyperplasia, benign adenomas, and carcinomas.

-There are two main types of MEN syndromes:
+There are three types of MEN syndromes:

 - Type 1.